dopecodez/create-express-template/README.md

 $ npm start
 ```

-We strongly suggest using npx from for npm versions 5.2+.
+We strongly suggest using npx from npm versions 5.2+.
 You can also install create-express-template globally and use it to create a template anywhere in your system.

 After running `npm start`, go to http://localhost:3000/ to see a simple page(3000 here being the port number, you can change this in the .env file).
 We also implement a sample route at http://localhost:3000/api/v1/users so you can start building immediately following the pattern.